 Day 35: Sept 17: Down the other side

-Highlights: Olt RiverWe'll follow the Olt river valley today and all the way to Slatina.
-It's an easy ride today, as we are now in the plains of the Danube river, after crossing the Fagaras mountains.
-Estimated Distance: 113 km (70 miles)
+Highlights: Olt RiverWe'll follow the Olt river valley today and all the way to Jitaru.
+It's an easy ride today, as we are now in the plains of the Danube River, after crossing the Fagaras mountains.
+Distance: 124 km (77 miles)

 Highlights: The Danube River plainsWe have roughly 500 km to go before we reach Istanbul so we'll take a little extra time to relax.
-We'll continue along the Olt river valley until we reach the Danube and Turnu Magurele.
-Estimated Distance: 100 km (62 miles).
+We'll continue along the Olt River valley until we reach the Danube and Zimnicea.
+Distance: 155 km (96 miles).

-Day 39: Sept 21: Rest day in Veliko Tornovo
+Day 39: Sept 21: Rest day in Veliko Tarnovo

-Highlights: Rest dayWe'll enjoy a rest day today in Veliko Tornovo.
+Highlights: Rest dayWe'll enjoy a rest day today in Veliko Tarnovo.
 The town itself was a spiritual center during the Second Bulgarian Empire and remains a center of historic monasteries in Bulgaria.
 On the banks of the Yantra River, Veliko Tarnovo has the largest collection of historic buildings of any city in Bulgaria.
-No Ride Today.
+No ride today.

-Highlights: Long day in the mountainsWe have another long day today as we head east and south towards Jambol.
+Highlights: Long day in the mountainsWe have another long day today as we head east and south towards Yambol.
 It is another long day so pace yourself as we go over the mountains towards Turkey!
-Estimated Distance: 140 km (85 miles)
+Estimated Distance: 143 km (89 miles)

 Day 41: Sept 23: Bicycle to Edirne